Federated SSO for external IdP

 4. The IdP validates the user against the user store.

 5. The IdP sends SAML (Security Assertion Markup Language) assertion back to Perfecto.
 At a minimum, the SAML assertion response from the IdP must contain the desired username for the Perfecto cloud (if it is not the user's email, the cloud should be configured accordingly).
-The response typically also includes the email address, given name, and last name attributes as parameters, but they are not required to enable SSO.
+The response may also include additional attributes such as email address, given name, last name, user roles, device groups, and org group.
+These attributes are used to assign permissions and access with the Perfecto cloud.

 6. The user is authenticated and logged into the Perfecto Lab session.

 2. Initial setup: Open a ticket with Perfecto Support that includes your IdP metadata.
-A member of the Perfecto Support team then sets up the connection from Perfecto (the SP) to your IdP.
+A member of the Perfecto Support team then sets up the connection from Perfecto (the service provider) to your IdP.

 Similarly, on your end, you need to set up the connection from your IdP to Perfecto using the Perfecto metadata file.
 See What you need from Perfecto to set up your connection below for details.